vectara/vectara-docs/www/docs/console-ui/corpus_create.md

 1. To get started, navigate to the [Console Overview](https://console.vectara.com/overview).

 2. On the left sidebar, click **Corpora**.
-This will open an overview of the incides you have created.
+This will open an overview of the corpora you have created.
 It will be empty if this is your first time accessing the console.

 3. Click **Create corpus** and a dialog box appears.
 4. Enter the name and description of the corpus.
-5. Select an Embedding Model (Boomerand is default).
+5. Select an Embedding Model, such as Boomerang.
 6. Specify any Filter Attributes.
 7. (Optional) Click **Inspect** and the request inspector appears.
 You can now optionally create this corpus by copying and pasting the application code